Agios Andreas Ι. Ν. ΑΓΙΟΥ ΑΝΔΡΕΑ (St. Andrew the Apostle) Archdiocese of Athens, Filotheis Street, Plaka

 Today, the chapel serves as an oratory for the staff of the Archdiocese and for the students attending the Pastoral Training Foundation.
 The Divine Liturgy is celebrated every Sunday morning in English, at 9:30 am, and a daily Vespers service is held at 6:00 pm.
 The church celebrates on the 30th of November.

-St. Andrew the Apostle (from the early 1st century – mid to late 1st century AD), is called in the Orthodox tradition Prōtoklētos or the First-called.
+St. Andrew the Apostle, is called in the Orthodox tradition Prōtoklētos or the First-called.
 Hewas a Christian Apostle and the elder brother of Saint Peter.
 The name "Andrew" (Greek: manly, brave), like other Greek names, appears to have been common among the Jews, Christians, and other Hellenized people of Judea.
 He was born in the village of Bethsaida on the Sea of Galilee.
 Both he and his brother Peter were fishermen by trade, hence the tradition that Jesus called them to be his disciples by saying that he will make them "fishers of men".
 At the beginning of Jesus' public life, they were said to have lived in the same house at Capernaum.
 Andrew is referred to as being present on some important occasions as one of the disciples more closely attached to Jesus.
 Andrew told Jesus about the boy with the loaves and fishes, and when Philip wanted to tell Jesus about certain Greeks seeking Him, he told Andrew first.
 Andrew was present at the Last Supper.
 Andrew is said to have been martyred by crucifixion at the city of Patras in Greece.